oogje/homebridge-i6-bigAssFans/README.md

 * See the fan's bluetooth remote's temperature and humidity sensors.
 * Turn Whoosh Mode on or off.
 * Turn Dim to Warm on or off.
+* Trun fan's Auto mode on or off.

 ### Installation